The Simpsons (video game): Reception

 In the United States, thousands of arcade cabinets were ordered upon its debut at the American Coin Machine Exposition (ACME) in March 1991.
 The Simpsons went on to win a Platinum award from the American Amusement Machine Association (AAMA) for sales achievement in 1991, making it one of the top three best-selling arcade video game machines of 1991 (with the Neo Geo MVS which won Platinum and below Street Fighter II which won Diamond).
-In Japan, Game Machine listed The Simpsons on their October 1, 1991 issue as being the eleventh most-popular arcade game for the previous two weeks.
+In Japan, Game Machine listed The Simpsons on their October 1, 1991, issue as being the eleventh-most-popular arcade game for the previous two weeks.

 The arcade game received positive reviews from critics.
-Sinclair User gave it a positive review, saying “It’s the great looking graphics, good sampled sound and clever animations that makes the Simpsons such fun to play“ ScrewAttack ranked the arcade game as the best cartoon-based game.
+Sinclair User gave it a positive review, saying: "It’s the great looking graphics, good sampled sound and clever animations that makes the Simpsons such fun to play".
+ScrewAttack ranked the arcade game as the best cartoon-based game.
+The game was inducted into GameSpy's Hall of Fame.

 The PC/MS-DOS version of the game was reviewed in 1992 in Dragon #180 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.